Responsibilities Taxonomy

 |

-Do not use: This is a generic contributor for which it is impossible to determine a more precise
+Legacy term.
+Do not use: This is a generic category LEMDO uses when we have been unable to determine a more

-role for this person.
-All generic contributors should be replaced by a more specific
+precise role for this person.
+All generic contributors should be replaced by a more

 |